Nifilat/alx-higher_level_programming/0x05-python-exceptions/README.md

 - You have to use "{:d}".format() to print as integer
 - You are not allowed to use type()

-[8-uppercase.py](./8-uppercase.py) - Write a function that prints a string in uppercase followed by a new line.
+[101-safe_function.py](./101-safe_function.py) - Write a function that executes a function safely.

-- Prototype: def uppercase(str):
+- Prototype: def safe_function(fct, \*args):
-- You can only use no more than 2 print functions with string format
-- You can only use one loop in your code
-- You are not allowed to import any module
+- You can assume fct will be always a pointer to a function
+- Returns the result of the function,
+- Otherwise, returns None if something happens during the function and prints in stderr the error precede by Exception:
-- You are not allowed to use str.upper() and str.isupper()
+- You have to use try: / except:
-- Tips: ord()

-You don’t need to understand \_\_import\_\_

 [9-print_last_digit.py](./9-print_last_digit.py) - Write a function that prints the last digit of a number.